 - ✗ Not everyone is a fan of compact keyboard designs

 Do you need a keyboard to go with your Mac?
-You’ll want to get the Magic Keyboard!
+You’ll want to get the Magic Keyboard.
 Apple’s keyboard is, of course, specially made for Mac devices, and it’ll even automatically connect to your Mac device.
 No fiddling around with Bluetooth settings with this!

 This keyboard has a distinct look and feel, but that also means that not everyone will enjoy it.
 If you’re looking for something for gaming or anything more than casual productivity, the Magic Keyboard won’t make the cut.
-It only has the minimum keys to make it a full-fledged keyboard, without any media keys or extra features that even our budget pick have.
+It only has the minimum keys to make it a full-fledged keyboard, without any media keys or extra features that even our budget pick has.

 On top of that, the Magic Keyboard is on the expensive side.
 Some of our gaming keyboard picks are more expensive, but they also have a lot of extra features—the normal Magic Keyboard is $99 for just, well, a compact keyboard.

 Still, though, if you’re a Mac user and you’re not doing any heavy gaming, you’ll find a lot to love in the simplicity of the Magic Keyboard.